ghoomfrog/silili/dictionary.md

 # Dictionary

-To search a word or definition, press Ctrl+F, type it then press Enter (if you still don't see it).
+To search a word or definition, press Ctrl+F then type it (press Enter if you still don't see it).

 ## Pronouns